All Episodes

 See, they're not even thinking this way.

-They are lost in a fog.
+I guarantee you, state control guys, drive-bys, they are lost in a fog.

-Obama lose.
+Obama lose?

-Democrats lose.
+Democrats lose?

-How can it possibly lost totally in a fog?
+They're lost totally in a fog.

 That's another reason why they are so profoundly vulnerable.